Teaching Probabilistic Logical Reasoning to Transformers: Related work

 \section{Related work}

-The first paper that considered QA with probabilistic rules in the textual format is RuleBERT \cite{saeed-etal-2021-rulebert}, which we use as the basis of our comparative study.
-However, the model used in the RuleBERT has no mechanism to follow the steps of probabilistic reasoning.
-Also, our experiments show that the rules in textual form in this dataset are not helpful in the model (see Section~\ref{sec:exp1}), which is one of the reasons we introduce RuleTaker-pro.
+Previous works mostly looked into the integration of crisp logic~\cite{saha-etal-2020-prover,tafjord-etal-2021-proofwriter}.
+The earlier work on QA with probabilistic rules in the text is RuleBERT~\cite{saeed-etal-2021-rulebert}, which serves as the baseline for our comparative study.
+While RuleBERT pioneers this field and introduces Weighted binary cross-entropy loss to incorporate probabilistic learning in transformers, it lacks a mechanism to follow the probabilistic reasoning steps explicitly.
+Additionally, our experiments revealed that the rules in textual form in this dataset are not properly utilized by the models (see Section~\ref{sec:exp1}), which prompted us to introduce RuleTaker-pro with context-specific rules.

-\textbf{Reasoning Steps.} Making the steps of reasoning more explicit is studied in a few recent papers. ~\citeauthor{saha-etal-2020-prover} makes the reasoning process of PLMs more explicit and understandable by mapping the transformer's output to an inference graph and forcing the model to learn the nodes and the edges. \citeauthor{tafjord-etal-2021-proofwriter} uses T5 to generate the inference path.
-Unlike our work, they only utilize hard (i.e., non-probabilistic) logical rules.

-\citeauthor{weber-etal-2019-nlprolog} and \citeauthor{DBLP:journals/corr/RocktaschelR17} define an end-to-end differentiable neural network architecture to conduct probabilistic reasoning over entities in text. \citeauthor{ijcai2017-556} proposes formal probabilistic reasoning over extracted entities and their relationships to answer probability questions in the form of natural language.
-Our work, however, directly reasons over rules expressed in textual form.

-\citeauthor{NEURIPS2020_d2a27e83}, \citeauthor{DBLP:journals/corr/abs-2009-03393} and \citeauthor{tafjord-etal-2021-proofwriter} conduct reasoning for QA by first generating an output that follows a predefined formal language for theorem proving given the logical rules, which is a very different approach from ours.